 In case you need to access a server that is not using SSH default port (22), you can specify an SSH server port number using

 -p option.
 In the example below the SSH port is 2222.

 $ ssh server -l username -p 2222

-Here is an example of a connection to the server example.com using username
+Here is an example of a connection to the server example.com using the username

 $ ssh example.com -l root The authenticity of host 'example.com (192.168.0.200)' can't be established.
 RSA key fingerprint is 90:8c:7d:f8:ae:1a:09:60:44:08:3b:d9:c9:f7:c4:76.
 Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added 'example.com' (RSA) to the list of known hosts. email@example.com's password:

 The warning above is shown if you are connecting to the server for the first time.
 The SSH client will check the authenticity of the server by checking the SSH fingerprinting.
-Since this is first time connection, SSH does not have any record of this server fingerprint and wil ask you whether you want to trust this server or not.
+Since this is a first-time connection, SSH does not have any record of this server fingerprint and will ask you whether you want to trust this server or not.
 You can type

 yes on the question above and input your password.

 If you have logged into this server before and you get this message again there are several possibilities that could happen :